favorspin/parkingbot/README.md

     }

 ## Commands
 Currently, ParkingBot Supports seven commands.
-While all commands can be accessed by all users, some (or some variations) are not useful for most users and are hidden from the in-Slack instructions as well as the help command.
-Optional user arguments are left out of all in-Slack instructions.
+Some (or some variations) are only accessible by defined admins, are are not displayed in help on in-Slack instructions.

 ### help or `/parking help`
 Lits available commands for users.
 It does not list all commands or all command variations on purpose.

+### admin
+The admin command has several sub-commands.
+All sub commands are only available to admins.

+##### admin list or `/parking admin list`
+Lists all current current ParkingBot Admins in the workspace

+##### admin add or `/parking admin add <USER>`
+Adds the specifiied user to the list of admins and grants them permission on all admin-only commands.
+Returns an error if the user can not be found.

+##### admin remove or `/parking admin remove <USER>`
+Removes the specified user from the list of admins and revokes their permissions on all admin-only commands.
+Returns an error if the user can not be found.

 ### add or `/parking add <PLATE> (<USER>)`
 Adds a plate to the current user, or the user supplied if that user exists.
+Only admins can add to other users.
 It will return an error if the plate already exists on another user or if the supplied user does not exist.

 ### list or `/parking list (<USER>)`
 Lists all license plates assigned to the current user, or the user supplied if that user exists.
-If the supplied user does not exist, it will return an invalid username error and instead list all plates assigned to the current user.
+If the supplied user does not exist or the user is not an admin, it will return an invalid username error and instead list all plates assigned to the current user.

-### listall or `/parking listall` (unlisted)
+### listall or `/parking listall`
 Lists all license plates and assigned users in the Slack workspace.
+This command is only available to admins.

 ### move or `/parking move <PLATE>` or `/move <PLATE>`
 Sends a DM to the plate owner requesting them to move their car.
 Also returns a confirmation message to the initiator.
 It will return an error if the plate can not be found amongst the workspace's assigned plates

-### remove or `/parking remove <PLATE>` (unlisted)
+### remove or `/parking remove <PLATE>`
 Removes a plate from any user it is assigned to.
 It will return an error if the plate can not be found.
+Only admins can remove plates that are not assigned to their own account.

-### who or `/parking who <PLATE>` or `/parking whois <PLATE>`
+### who or `/parking who <PLATE>`
 Returns the user who is assigned to the supplied plate.
 It will return an error if the plate can not be found.
+Only admins can use this command.